gravitational/gravity/docs/6.x/pack.md

             - /var/lib/gravity/resources/resources.yaml
 ```

-which can then be included in the Application Manifest:
+which can then be included in the Image Manifest:

 ```yaml
 hooks: